 In 2008, the City of Sydney Council has taken over Glebe from Leichhardt Council and has upgraded the foreshore park in Glebe Point and also is upgrading large parts of Glebe Point Rd, a very active, community oriented council!
 Clover Moore is a great Lord Mayor.
 The Valhalla Cinema is being converted into office studios upstairs and a restaurant downstairs after closing in 2005 (story in SMH).

 Australian Technology Park a hitech incubator in old railway workshops at Eveleigh since 1991 is being sold off in 2015 by NSW Government.
-Some like Atlassian are trying to save it via a petition.
+Some like Atlassian are trying to save it via a petition (only 2466 signatures).
 ATP has been going 24 years.
 Universities and local businesses occupied bays in it.
 Seminars were held there.
 Research and development was done to commercialise products.

 The problem areas are where there is a high proportion of low income and migrants scrambling to survive.
 Nearly all our problems have been with migrants, small businesses and hobbyists in the Western Suburbs of Sydney, Wollongong and the Central West and North Coast of NSW who are pretty sharp on finance and ripping us off.
 We have armed ourselves with intense information and protect our interests.